Kelly's Heroes: Filming

 In November, 1968, Metro-Goldwyn-Mayer announced the project under the title of The Warriors.
-Filming commenced in July, 1969 and was completed in December.
+Filming commenced in July 1969 and was completed in December.
 The film was made and released during a period of great financial difficulties for MGM, in the early days of the studio's turbulent ownership by Kirk Kerkorian.
 It was shot on location in Yugoslavia, in the Istrian village of Vižinada, in the city of Novi Sad, and the ruins of the Beočin palace (in present-day Croatia and Serbia, respectively), and finally in London.
 One of the reasons for the selection of Yugoslavia as the main location was that, in 1969, it was one of the few nations whose army was still equipped with operating World War II mechanized equipment, both German and American, including in particular the M4 Sherman tank.
 This simplified the film's logistics tremendously.
 Actors like Clint Eastwood would spend time at Petrovaradin Fortress in Novi Sad during production.
-During filming, Sutherland had contracted spinal meningitis, exacerbated by a lack of antibiotics, which caused him to go into a life-threatening coma, but he managed to recover.
+During filming, Donald Sutherland had contracted spinal meningitis, exacerbated by a lack of antibiotics, which caused him to go into a life-threatening coma, but he managed to recover.